Will the Celtics cover the spread vs. the Raptors? Promo Codes, Betting Trends, Records ATS

 Additional Celtics Insights & Trends

-- Boston has a 4-2 record against the spread and a 5-1 record overall when putting up more than 108.5 points.
+- Boston has a 7-1 record against the spread and an 8-0 record overall when scoring more than 110.9 points.

 Bet on this or any NBA matchup at BetMGM